Mocha Java Smoothie

 2 cups unsweetened Coconut Milk

-1 tablespoon raw Date Syrup for added sweetness (can use 2 pitted dates)
+1 tablespoon raw Date Syrup (or 2 pitted dates) for added sweetness (optional)

 Can add frozen coffee ice cubes to make it like Frappuccino!